QubesOS/qubes-doc/managing-os/windows/windows-vm-test.md

 qvm-start --cdrom=untrusted:/home/user/windows_install.iso win7new
 ~~~

 Given the higher than usual memory requirements of Windows, you may get a `Not enough memory to start domain 'win7new'` error.
-In that case try to free memory by shutdown unneeded VMs before starting the Windows VM.
+In that case try to free memory by shutdowning unneeded VMs before starting the Windows VM.

 At this point you may open a few tabs in dom0 for debugging should something go amiss: